A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

 \subsection{Variational Algorithms}

-Currently, the leading approach to the optimization of quantum circuits~\citep{benedetti2019parameterized} exploits Variational Quantum Algorithms (VQA)~\citep{peruzzo2014variational,mcclean2016theory,guerreschi2017practical,cerezo2020variational}, hybrid quantum-classical algorithms that leverage both quantum as well as classical components.
-They owe their name to the fact that they are inspired by the well known result from physics called the \textit{Variational Principle}, which provides an upper bound of the ground state's energy of a quantum system.
-Generally speaking, the Variational Principle gives a recipe to construct a {trial state} (\ie, a quantum state parameterized by learnable parameters) for optimization purposes.
-We refer the interested reader to~\autoref{app:variational_principle} where we report the formal definition and proof of the variational principle.
+Currently, the leading approach to the optimization of quantum circuits~\citep{benedetti2019parameterized} exploits Variational Quantum Algorithms (VQA)~\citep{peruzzo2014variational,mcclean2016theory,guerreschi2017practical,cerezo2020variational}, hybrid quantum-classical algorithms that leverage both quantum as well as classical components. \h{Their name is} inspired by the well known result from physics called the \textit{Variational Principle}, which provides an upper bound of the ground state's energy of a quantum system\footnote{\h{we refer the interested reader to~\autoref{app:variational_principle} in the Appendix where we report the formal definition and proof of the Variational Principle. }}.
+Generally speaking, the Variational Principle gives a recipe to construct a {trial state} (i.e., a quantum state parameterized by learnable parameters) for optimization purposes.

 From a computer science point of view, one can formulate a VQA as follows.
-A hybrid quantum-classical architecture comprising a set of quantum operations, termed the \textit{ansatz}, that are applied to the initial qubits state and produce a final state, called \textit{trial state}.
-The ansatz is characterized by a set of gates controlled by some parameters $\{\boldsymbol{\theta}_i\}$ whose value is modified with the help of a classical procedure, e.g., gradient descent.
+A hybrid quantum-classical architecture comprising a set of quantum operations, the \textit{ansatz}, that are applied to the initial qubits state \h{to} produce a final state, called \textit{trial state}.
+The ansatz is characterized by a set of gates controlled by some \h{classical} parameters \h{$\boldsymbol{\theta}$} whose \h{values are} modified with the help of a classical procedure, e.g., gradient descent.
 Therefore, the design of such algorithms typically relies on three main components.
-The first one is the ansatz, which sometimes includes the embedding of classical data into a quantum state.
-Subsequently, one must specify an objective function, whose value is used to drive the optimization procedure, and finally a classical optimization procedure used to modify the ansatz's parameters, $\{\boldsymbol{\theta}_i\}$, that defines the transformations applied on qubits.
-Hence, it is clear that variational quantum circuits represent the practical embodiment of the idea to train quantum computers as we train neural networks.
+The first one is the ansatz, \h{also referred to as "parametrized quantum circuit" or "variational circuit"}, which sometimes includes the embedding of classical data into a quantum state.
+Subsequently, one must specify an objective function \h{$\mathcal{L}_{\boldsymbol{\theta}}$}, whose value is used to drive the optimization procedure, and finally a classical optimization procedure \h{is} used to modify the ansatz's parameters \h{$\boldsymbol{\theta}$} that define the transformations applied on qubits.
+Hence, it is clear \h{that VQAs represent} the practical embodiment of the idea \h{of training} quantum computers as we train \h{classical} neural networks.
 We report in~\autoref{fig:vqa} a schematic view of a VQA.